Customize Consent Preferences

 What is the eligibility criteria for R&D?

-While qualifying activities for R&D vary across industries, all businesses looking to benefit from R&D tax credits, need to follow a four-criteria model, often known as the four part test.
+While qualifying activities for R&D vary across industries, all businesses looking to benefit from R&D tax credits, need to follow a four-criteria model, often known as the four part process.
 This model offers a precise perspective that helps determine whether a company is engaged in qualifying R&D activities.

 The four part test consists of: